How it all started...

 Trainer - Puppy, Manners, Advanced and more!

-Lea graduated with a Bachelor Degree in ABA (Applied Behavior Analysis) with a field of study in Animal Science and Behavior Training fromUNT.
-While she attended college, she was the chairman of O.R.C.A.
-(Organization of Reinforcement Contingencies for Animals) and taught animal training to other underclassmen.
-She has been a part of many animal training projects since graduating such as teaching husbandry behaviors for exotic, farm and domesticated animals.
+Lea graduated with a bachelor's degree in ABA (Applied Behavior Analysis) with a field of study in Animal Science and Behavior Training from the University of North Texas.
+While attending college, she was the chairman of O.R.C.A.
+(Organization of Reinforcement Contingencies for Animals) and taught animal training to underclassmen.
+She has been a part of many animal training projects since graduating, such as teaching husbandry behaviors for exotic, farm and domesticated animals.
 Most recently she worked at the Fort Worth Zoo as a zookeeper where she trained armadillos and goats.
-Lea has always had a love for animals and currently has several pets to include a 14 year old female orange tabby cat named Pumpkin, a 4 year old American Bully named Mac and a 2 year old Blue Heeler/Chihuahua mix rescue named Scarlett.
+Lea recently received her AKC Canine Good Citizen and Tricks Evaluator certification in May of 2023 and is currently working on her CPDT-KA to pass before the year is up!

 Beth Martin